zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 --- abstract

-Time-Variant Routing (TVR) is a routing system that is designed to accommodate predicted topology changes caused by internal or external factors.
-Typical use cases include resource preservation networks, operating efficiency networks, and dynamic reachability networks.
+Time-Variant Routing (TVR) is a routing system that can accommodate predicted topology changes caused by internal or external factors.
+Typical use cases include resource preservation networks, operating efficiency networks and dynamic reachability networks.
 This document provides examples of how to implement the TVR scheduling capabilities for key use cases.
-It describes which part of the TVR data model is used and why.
-It also outlines operational and security considerations when deploying TVR-based technologies.
+It describes which part of the TVR data model is used and why, and it outlines operational and security considerations when deploying TVR-based technologies.

 --- middle

 # Introduction

-The Time-Variant Routing (TVR) addresses a need in network environments where predictable variations in topology such as the restoration, activation, or loss of network elements are part of normal operations.
-This approach is essential in dynamic networks with mobile nodes, where links may be frequently disrupted and re-established due to mobility or regular planned events.
-It is also essential in networks with highly predictable traffic patterns, where links may be powered down to optimize energy use.
+The Time-Variant Routing (TVR) Working Group addresses the need for network environments that experience predictable variations in topology - such as the restoration, activation, or loss of network elements, are part of normal operations.
+This approach is essential in dynamic networks with mobile nodes, where links may be frequently disrupted and re-established due to mobility.
+It is also essential in networks with highly predictable traffic patterns, where links may be powered down to conserve or reduce energy.

-This document provides examples of implementing TVR scheduling capabilities in a set of use cases.
+This document provides examples of implementing TVR scheduling capabilities in identified use cases.
 It demonstrates the applicability of the TVR data model, methods for disseminating the TVR schedules, and the necessary IETF ancillary technologies for network environments, such as time synchronization and policy, that support TVR capabilities.
 The examples assume YANG instance data encoding per {{?RFC7951}} for JSON and the TVR schedule YANG modules.

 # Conventions and Definitions